Lithuania in the Eurovision Song Contest 2011: Competing entries

 LRT opened a submission period on 24 November 2010 for artists and songwriters to submit their entries with the deadline on 3 January 2011.
 On 11 January 2011, LRT announced the 43 entries selected for the competition from 70 submissions received.
 Among the artists were previous Lithuanian Eurovision contestants Linas Adomaitis, who represented Lithuania in 2004, and Sasha Song, who represented the Lithuania in 2009.
-The final changes to the list of 43 competing acts were later made with withdrawal of the songs "Puffy Lips" performed by 24for7, "Will You" performed by Asta Pilypaitė and "Dreams" performed by Vilija.
+The final changes to the list of 43 competing acts were later made with the withdrawal of the songs "Puffy Lips", performed by 24for7, "Will You", performed by Asta Pilypaitė, and "Dreams", performed by Vilija.

+Jury members

+The jury panel in the semi-finals consisted of five members, while the jury panel in the final consisted of fourteen members.

 Shows

 Semi-finals

-The three semi-finals of the competition aired on 5, 12 and 19 February 2011 and featured the 40 competing entries.
-The members of the jury consisted of Darius Užkuraitis (Opus 3 director; all semi-finals), Rosita Čivilytė (singer; first and third semi-final), Gytis Ivanauskas (choreographer and dancer; first semi-final), Faustas Latėnas (member of LATGA; first semi-final), Jonas Vilimas (producer; first semi-final), Eglė Nepaitė (producer; second semi-final), Teisutis Makačinas (Vice President of LATGA; second semi-final), Lukas Pačkauskas (producer; second semi-final), Mindaugas Urbaitis (member of LATGA; third semi-final), Neda Malunavičiūtė (singer; third semi-final), Laura Remeikienė (singer-songwriter; third semi-final) and Vytautas Juozapaitis (opera singer; third semi-final).
-The top three entries advanced to the final from each semi-final, while the bottom entries were eliminated.
-On 21 February 2011, the four entries that had received a wildcard to also proceed to the final were announced; "Tomorrow and After" performed by Martynas Beinaris received the zebra.lt wildcard.
+The three semi-finals of the competition aired on 5, 12, and 19 February 2011 and featured the 40 competing entries.
+The top three entries from each semi final advanced to the final, while the bottom entries were eliminated.
+On 21 February 2011, the four entries that had received a wildcard to also proceed to the final were announced; "Tomorrow and After", performed by Martynas Beinaris, received the zebra.lt wildcard.